 Like undersleeping, oversleeping disrupts our natural circadian rhythm, forcing our bodies to work harder to compensate for what feels like a time change.
 It can be a symptom of a more significant health problem, like sleep apnea, narcolepsy or hypersomnia.
-It's also a sign of anxiety and/or depression, and if you find yourself feeling particularly down and lethargic while regularly sleeping for upwards of eight hours, it could be a real cause for concern.
+It's also a sign of anxiety and/or depression, and if you find yourself feeling particularly down and lethargic while regularly sleeping for upwards of eight hours, it could be a cause for concern.

+There is something super tempting about giving yourself ten hours to snooze — especially on the weekend.
+But take note if you are putting in many hours of shuteye, but still feel exhausted the following day.
 An adequate night's sleep should have you feeling refreshed in the morning, but if you're regularly waking up exhausted after eight-plus hours of sleep, you're probably overdoing it.
 WIRED likens oversleeping to a hangover or jet-lag, likely because when you sleep to much your has to work extra hard to readjust to its natural 24-hour clock.
 In the end, all that overworking ends up knocking you out.